 All the trees in a stand are potential sinks for scarce nutrients that the mycelia contain.
 The faster the tree is growing the stronger is its relative strength as a sink toward which nutrients travel.
-Seedlings of these trees have a fundamental imperative to grow fast to establish themselves in competition for light down there at ground level and in competition with herbs and grasses that need the same space and nutrients.
-The more rapidly and robustly a seedling can gain its own symbiosis with this common mycelial network the greater its chances of survival and ultimately its reproductive success.
-Many species of ectomycorrhizal fungi are fairly flexible about what species of tree they partner with.
-Where there is open ground that both mycorrhizal spores and tree seeds may by chance land, this low symbiotic specificity is an adaptive advantage to both partners.
+These trees have evolved to have seedlings adapted to grow fast to establish themselves in competition for light down there at ground level and in competition with herbs and grasses that need the same space and nutrients.
+The more rapidly and robustly a seedling can gain its own mutualism with a common mycelial network the greater its chances of survival and ultimately its reproductive success.

+Many species of ectomycorrhizal fungi are flexible about what species of tree they partner with.
+Where there is open ground that both mycorrhizal spores and tree seeds may by chance land, this low mutualistic specificity is an adaptive advantage to both partners.
 The probability of rapid establishment of mutualism is increased.
 The higher the local diversity of species of fungi and of trees the better it will be for the benefits of mycorrhizas.
+These symbiotic interactions on seedlings are readily accessible to study, as the introductory photographs of this chapter show.